millsguo/anit_cms_for_zf3/README.md

 ------------

 Welcome to the repository of "Anit - CMS".
-In 2013 I decide to learn Zend Framework 2.
+In 2013 I decide to learn Zend Framework.
 In order to learn the basics of this framework, I have the project to develop my own cms.
-At the beginning, It was really basic but step by step I've added more features.
+At the beginning, It was really basic but step by step I have added more features.
-Finally I share my work because I think it is not a prototype anymore but people or company can use it as a cms.
+Finally I share my work because I think it can be really useful for developping web sites with public or private access.
 I add more features step by step in order to fit most demanding needs for building a web site.
-The cms runs on Zend Framework 3.
+The cms runs now on Zend Framework 3.

 Principles of the cms